Saidur07/fibix-client/README.md

 In the website, you can see:

-- Home Page : You can see 6 sections here(Navbar, Header,Products, Services, Contact and Footer)
+- Home Page : The page the brief desc

 - Products : Here you will find the products of Fibix manufacturer.